Hypoglycemia is a condition caused by a very low level of blood sugar (glucose), your body's main energy source.

 If you have diabetes, carefully follow the diabetes management plan you and your doctor have developed.
 If you're taking new medications, changing your eating or medication schedules, or adding new exercise, talk to your doctor about how these changes might affect your diabetes management and your risk of low blood sugar.

-Be sure to always have a fast-acting carbohydrate with you, such as juice or glucose tablets, so you can treat a falling blood sugar before it dips dangerously low.
+Be sure to always have a fast-acting carbohydrate with you, such as juice or glucose tablets so that you can treat a falling blood sugar before it dips dangerously low.